 • Private Option: This tour is also offered privately

-• Location: Starts in Chelsea near the High Line (you will receive detailed info after booking), ends in Washington Square (you will be given directions), near great places for lunch or a drink
+• Location: Starts in Chelsea near the High Line (you will receive detailed info after booking), ends in Washington Square (you will be given directions), near great places for lunch, coffee, or a drink

 The CityRover Promise:

 • An interactive, informative, and fun tour, with memorable stories, great photo opportunities, and tasty snacks